jurgenwerk/sweet_donut/README.md

 Sweet Donut
 ===========

-A simple jQuery plugin for making sweet ass donut charts on HTML5 Canvas elements!
-Unfortunately, it does not include a legend/annotations YET, so you'll have to code it by yourself.
+A jQuery plugin for making sweet ass donut charts on HTML5 Canvas elements (see examples below).

-Written in CoffeeScript, but there is also a plain JS version for those who don't believe in CoffeeScript's magical powers.

-It is certainly not very hard to use this plugin.
+Usage:

 1.Stick a canvas element somewhere in your code: